8bitprodigy/TinyScheme_64/README.md

+# TinyScheme 64

+TinyScheme for your Nintendo 64!

+To use, you will need a console, a flashcart, and UNFLoader.

+To run, run the command:

+`UNFLoader -r TinyScheme_64.z64 -d`

+and then you can enter Scheme code.

+This is based on the following fork of TinyScheme:

 # tinyscheme-embedded
 Stripped and reorganized version of Tinyscheme for embedded enviroments.
 In other words, this is a casual attempt to create a platform agnostic Scheme while being still useful.